luslab/luslab.github.io/_docs/CAMP/intro.md

 ### Permissions on files and folders

 Permissions on CAMP are frequently a problem when trying to share files around.
 HPC have set up defaults using ACLs.

-Where possible we should be using `setfacl` to change permissions instead of the more usual `chmod` (especially in shared folders, where this can mess up the ACLs apparently).
+For changing permissions instructions for our lab from HPC team are: *Chown is fine, Chmod is likely to grant permissions to more people than you meant to!
+But should keep the ACL.*

+We can also use `setfacl` to change permissions.
 A good resource for constructing ACL commands: https://www.computerhope.com/unix/usetfacl.htm.

 If you can't sort the permissions out yourself it's pretty common to raise an IT ticket and/or post on Slack #hpc channel.